kmcelwee/fsi-web-scraping-seminar/seminar-1/apis.md

 ### Data Limiting

-As discussed previously, this data is highly valuable, and companies like Facebook have decided to cut off developers from accessing that data.
-Spotify won't allow programmers to access counts of how long a song has been listened to (even though it's available in their UI.)
+This data is highly valuable, and companies like Facebook have decided to cut off developers from accessing that data.
+Spotify won't allow programmers to access song play counts (even though it's available in their UI.)
 Twitter limits users to only the latest 3200 tweets when scraping a user's timeline.
-You can only get the latest 100 retweets on a tweet [which has led to problems in the past](https://levels.io/giveaway/).
+You can only get the latest 100 retweets on a tweet
+[which has led to problems in the past](https://levels.io/giveaway/).

-When pursuing a research question, make sure that the resources that you need to answer that question willl be fully included in the dataset you're collecting [otherwise you may be misinforming people.](https://towardsdatascience.com/fake-follower-calculators-misinform-users-journalists-with-dubious-statistics-659b60fc4d5a)
+When pursuing a research question, make sure that the resources that you need to answer that question will be fully included in the dataset you're collecting [otherwise you may be misinforming people.](https://towardsdatascience.com/fake-follower-calculators-misinform-users-journalists-with-dubious-statistics-659b60fc4d5a)

-## Secret Keys
+## API Keys

 If someone has your public and private key, they can log in to the API and make it appear like you are abusing the rate limit or even post tweets as you (!).